OP-TED/ESPD-EDM/README.md

 We are happy to inform you about the release of ESPD EDM version 2.0.3.

-### Outlook: Release of ESPD EDM version 2.0.3 (December 2018)
+### Version 2.0.3 (December 2018)

-This release has fixed some bugs related to the ESPD-EDM SELF-CONTAINED data structures and has introduced clarifications and helpers addressed mainly to the software implementors.
-No new features have been added to this release.
-For more details see the Release Notes page.
+The [ESPD EDM version 2.0.3](https://github.com/ESPD/ESPD-EDM/tree/2.0.3) is now released and contains only bugs fixed namely related to the self-contained version on the basis of the received comments on [GitHub](https://github.com/ESPD/ESPD-EDM/issues).
+For further details please read the [release notes](https://espd.github.io/ESPD-EDM/v2.0.3/release_notes.html).

 ### Version 2.0.2 (May 2018)

 The [ESPD EDM version 2.0.2](https://github.com/ESPD/ESPD-EDM/tree/2.0.2) is now released and contains only bugs fixed on the basis of the received comments on [GitHub](https://github.com/ESPD/ESPD-EDM/issues).
-For further details please read the release notes.
 For further details please read the [release notes](https://espd.github.io/ESPD-EDM/v2.0.2/release_notes.html).
 The release contains a definition of all relevant
 [business rules](https://github.com/ESPD/ESPD-EDM/tree/2.0.2/docs/src/main/asciidoc/dist/doc) and corresponding [schematron files](https://github.com/ESPD/ESPD-EDM/tree/2.0.2/docs/src/main/asciidoc/dist/val/schematron)
 to validate Regulate and Self-Contained ESPD Request and Response XML instances (including the validation of the criteria taxonomy).
 The corresponding [TestBed for version 2.0.2](http://isaitb2.northeurope.cloudapp.azure.com/espd/upload) has been set up.
 The specifications for version 2.0.2 contain an updated distribution of the